-Disney+ is an American subscription video on-demand (SVOD) streaming service owned by the Walt Disney Direct-to-Consumer & International division of The Walt Disney Company.
+Disney+ is an American subscription video-on-demand (SVOD) streaming service owned by the Walt Disney Direct-to-Consumer & International division of The Walt Disney Company.

 The accompanying app for iOS and Android smartphones, tablets, and Android TV is also available and you can download it for free from the Google Play Store or from the Apple App Store.

 To get a glimpse of the quality of content available on Disney+ here’s the trailer of The Mandalorian, a critically acclaimed TV show from the Star Wars universe.

-The Disney+ app will also work seamlessly on Android TVs, and other streaming devices like Nvidia Shield TV and Sony Bravia TVs.
+The Disney+ app will also work seamlessly on Android TVs and other streaming devices like Nvidia Shield TV and Sony Bravia TVs.

 Disney+ and Chromecast

 Chromecast users will be able to cast any movie or TV show from the Disney+ Android app to a nearby Google Chromecast enabled TV.

 Disney+ Subscription Details

 Or, if you want, you can get it for an annual fee of $69.99.
 Paying for either subscription will unlock streaming on 4 devices at a time, downloads on up to 10 devices simultaneously, and access to 4K resolution.

 The service will launch in Australia and New Zealand on November 19th.
-Other countries including UK, Germany, France, Italy, and Spain will get access to the service in March, 2020.
+Other countries including the UK, Germany, France, Italy, and Spain will get access to the service in March 2020.